navaneeth2024/whatsapp-unknown-chat/README.md

 ## WhatsApp Unknown Chat Webpage

-This project provides a simple web page that allows users to initiate a WhatsApp chat with an unknown number without saving it to their contacts.
+This website provides a simple way that allows users to initiate a WhatsApp chat with an unknown number without saving it to their contacts.

 ---